angular-schule/angular-cli-ghpages/README.md

 In contrast to this, the [Angular2Buch/angular-cli-ghpages](https://github.com/Angular2Buch/angular-cli-ghpages) addon is able to push to any branch on any repository.
 It's build on top of [tschaub/gh-pages](https://github.com/tschaub/gh-pages).
 __This addon works great on [Travis-CI](https://travis-ci.org/).__ No git credentials must be set up in before.
 Specific environment variables of Travis-CI are evaluated, too.
 You will like it!

-angular-cli-ghpages was successfully tested against `angular-cli: 1.0.0-beta.11-webpack.2`.
+angular-cli-ghpages is right now not compatible with `angular-cli: 1.0.0-beta.11-webpack.2`.

 ## Installation & Setup